aksfintechwork-rgb/Infinity_App/replit.md

     - **Join Meeting**: Opens video conference in a new window (keeps main calendar accessible)
     - **Edit**: Opens edit dialog with pre-filled meeting details for quick time and participant updates
     - **Delete**: Removes the meeting with confirmation
-  - **Auto-Generated Meeting Links**: Jitsi video links created automatically when joining - no technical room names visible to users
+  - **Auto-Generated Meeting Links**: Daily.co video links created automatically when joining - no technical room names visible to users
   - **Meeting Capacity**: Supports up to 35 participants (recommended) or 75 maximum with unlimited duration
   - **Recurring Meetings**: Daily, weekly, or monthly patterns with automatic display across all scheduled occurrence dates
   - **Meeting Reminders**: Automated reminder system sends chat notifications to all participants at 15 minutes and 5 minutes before each meeting.
 Reminders sent via system user "Atul" with service checking every minute for upcoming meetings.